 Reproductive Endocrinology and Infertility

-Endocrinologists focus on hormones and how, why, and when your body produces them.
+Endocrinologists focus on hormones and conditions that affect them.
 Reproductive endocrinologists concentrate on the specific hormones needed for reproduction.
-For example, you would see a reproductive endocrinologist if you are having trouble conceiving.
+For example, you may consult a reproductive endocrinologist if you are having trouble conceiving.

 Reproductive endocrinologists perform procedures such as:

 - Fertility testing

 - Gamete intrafallopian transfer

 - Embryo transfer

 Oncologists focus on the specifics of diagnosing and treating cancer.
 A gynecologic oncologist concentrates on the cancers of the female reproductive system, including cancers of the uterus, cervix, ovaries, and vulva.